Lebuin/travelmap/README.md

 ## Export images

 ```
-# Export images from Darktable and JPG folders (optionally specify travels for which to do this)
+# Export images from Darktable and JPG folders (optionally specify travels to do this for)
 node scripts/export-images.js [travel...]

 # Sync images to remote server
 scripts/sync-images.sh

+# Restart container on server
 ```